sawyerh/sawyer.soy/content/post/semantic-search-for-reading-highlights.md

 excerpt: >-
   How I built a semantic search feature for my reading highlights.
 It turns out you can go surprisingly far with just storing embeddings in a file in S3.
+_template: article
 ---

 I’ve been exporting my reading highlights to [my website](https://highlights.sawyerh.com/) for the past eight years.
 This has provided an opportunity to experiment with new technologies that I wouldn’t typically get to try out in my day-to-day work:

-* [In 2015](https://sawyerh.medium.com/how-i-m-exporting-my-highlights-from-the-grasps-of-ibooks-and-kindle-ce6a6031b298), I built the foundation that much of the system still runs on: an email address that receives various export formats, like Kindle’s “Export Notebook to Email”, and then stores the parsed highlights in my database.
+- [In 2015](https://sawyerh.medium.com/how-i-m-exporting-my-highlights-from-the-grasps-of-ibooks-and-kindle-ce6a6031b298), I built the foundation that much of the system still runs on: an email address that receives various export formats, like Kindle’s “Export Notebook to Email”, and then stores the parsed highlights in my database.
 These highlights are then displayed on [highlights.sawyerh.com](https://highlights.sawyerh.com/).
-* [In 2018](https://sawyerh.medium.com/how-i-export-process-and-resurface-my-kindle-highlights-addc9de9af1a), I used my reading highlights as an opportunity to experiment with natural language processing and text messaging, with the goal of making it easier to rediscover and extract insights from my highlights.
+- [In 2018](https://sawyerh.medium.com/how-i-export-process-and-resurface-my-kindle-highlights-addc9de9af1a), I used my reading highlights as an opportunity to experiment with natural language processing and text messaging, with the goal of making it easier to rediscover and extract insights from my highlights.

 Now in 2023, Large Language Models (LLMs), like OpenAI’s GPT, are cheap and easy to use.
 These models are fueled by text.
 I have my own dataset of text in the form of reading highlights, so this seemed like a good opportunity to learn more about AI tools.
 There’s more to them than chatbots.